A topic from the subject of Organic Chemistry in Chemistry.

 5. Allow the mixture to cool to room temperature.

-6. Separate the ester from the water using a separatory funnel.
+6. Carefully separate the ester layer from the water layer using a separatory funnel.
+The ester layer will likely be less dense than the water layer.

 Key Procedures: